In-patient luxury rehab center in Thailand

 3. Seizure disorders

 The most popular medications of this kind are benzodiazepines like diazepam, clonazepam, and lorazepam.
 These are very effective products for stopping seizures.
-But, they are mostly used in an emergency setting and not for long-term epilepsy treatment due to tolerance.
+However, they are mostly used in an emergency setting and not for long-term epilepsy treatment due to tolerance.

-In certain patients, the effectiveness of medicine can wear off over time a lot more than for other people either because of the nature of their epilepsy or the way their bodies function.
-These patients can do relatively well with a change in medication.
-In that case, the effectiveness of the drug can start to reduce, and seizure control might be gradually lost.
+In that case, the effectiveness of the drug starts to reduce, and seizure control is gradually lost.
 In cases such as these, it is critical to talk to a specialist.
-Patients might benefit from adjusting the timing of medication, distribution, or a combination of seizure drugs.
+Patients are likely to benefit from adjusting the timing of medication, distribution, or a combination of seizure drugs.

 4. Some mental health conditions

-Drug tolerance can worsen some mental health conditions or contribute to their development.
-A good example is Ativan, a drug approved for treating anxiety, sleep problems from anxiety, and stress.
+Mental health conditions, a risk associated with drug tolerance, encompass a range of disorders that affect mood, behavior, and cognitive function.
+In the same way, drug tolerance tends to worsen certain mental health conditions or contribute to their development.
+One example is Ativan, a drug approved for treating anxiety, sleep problems from anxiety, and stress.

 Ativan is a benzodiazepine meant for short-term relief of anxiety symptoms.

-Tolerance can develop quickly to the sleep-inducing effects of this medicine.
-The muscle-relaxant and anticonvulsant effects last for a couple of weeks before a tolerance develops in a majority of patients.
-In this case, drug tolerance can lead to worsening anxiety and insomnia.
+Tolerance develops quickly to the sleep-inducing effects of this medicine.
+The muscle-relaxant and anticonvulsant effects last for a couple of weeks before a tolerance develops in the majority of patients.
+In this case, drug tolerance leads to worsening anxiety and insomnia.

-Tolerance to antidepressants, for example, can occur over time, quickly, or through long-term use.
-It can lead to depression relapse, irritability, increased thoughts of self-harm, worsening depression, and anxiety.
+There is a range of medicines used for different types of mental illness.
+Tolerance to antidepressants, for example, occur over time, quickly, or through long-term use.
+It often leads to depression relapse, irritability, increased thoughts of self-harm, worsening depression, and anxiety.

 Is it possible to overcome drug tolerance?

-When a patient needs extra supportive care, experts can recommend options like psychotherapy.
-During psychotherapy, patients can get a better perspective of their current condition as well as their behaviors, thoughts, feelings, moods, and emotions.
+When a patient needs extra supportive care, experts recommend options like psychotherapy.
+During psychotherapy, patients get a better perspective of their current condition as well as their behaviors, thoughts, feelings, moods, and emotions.